EMT-Basic Training Programs and Requirements

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) emergency medical service careers are expected to grow at nine percent from 2008-18 (www.bls.gov).
-An aging population should result in more emergency calls, which will fuel this growth.
-Emergency medical technicians earned mean annual salaries of $33,300 in 2010, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS) emergency medical services jobs are expected to grow 23% from 2012- 2022 (www.bls.gov).
+An aging population should result in more emergency calls, fueling this growth.
+Emergency medical technicians earned a mean annual salary of $35,110 in 2014, according to the BLS.

 Certification and Continuing Education Information

-Aspiring EMT-Basics must obtain certification in order to be eligible for hire.
+Aspiring EMT-Basics must obtain certification in order to work.
 All levels of emergency medical services personnel can gain certification through the National Registry of Emergency Medical Technicians (NREMT).
-The NREMT certification exam for EMT-Basic tests the cognitive skills and physical abilities of applicants.
-Upon passing the exam, students gain EMT certification for a period of one year.
-Every year after that, EMTs must complete continuing education in order to be legally eligible to work in the career field.
+The NREMT certification exam for EMT-Basic tests applicants' cognitive and physical abilities.
+Passing the exam leads to EMT certification for one year.
+Every year after that, EMTs must complete continuing education courses to maintain certification.

 A student who completes an EMT-Basic training program may pursue advanced education in the field.
-Through a certificate or associate degree program, students can pursue certification at the EMT-Intermediate or paramedic level.
-Completing such a program could qualify an EMT to gain more responsibility in the workplace, including the operation of more complex equipment and the performance of more delicate procedures.
-Regulation of the tasks designated to EMT-Intermediate or paramedic professionals varies greatly by state.
+Through a certificate or associate's degree program, students can become eligible for certification at the EMT-Intermediate or paramedic level.
+Such programs could qualify EMTs to assume greater responsibilities including the operation of more complex equipment and performance of more delicate procedures.
+Regulation of tasks designated to EMT-Intermediate or Paramedic professionals varies greatly by state.